🟫 K-12 Schools to Higher Education

 Many also emphasize local, in-person activism—empowering communities to influence policies from the school board to the state legislature.
 Their websites may provide action alerts, how-to-do-it guides, news reports, position papers, event announcements, videos, newsletters, and more to aid you in learning about the issues and taking action.

-This guide is organized by key education issues — from early learning to student rights — and highlights groups active nationally and in Washington state.
+This guide is organized by key education issues—from education equity and funding to student rights—and highlights groups active nationally and in Washington state.
+For organizations advocating for child care, preschool, and early learning policy, see the related resource Child Care and Early Learning.

 Looking for more ways to make a difference?